RebelGuy/chat-mate/projects/server/readme.md

 ### YouTube
 Each environment is associated with a ChatMate Admin Youtube channel (see [here](../../readme.md#chatmate-admin-channels) for channel details).
 For testing, it is acceptable to use a different channel by changing the `CHANNEL_ID` [environment variable](#env).

 To complete authentication, run `yarn auth:youtube:<local|debug|release>` and log in using the account from which ChatMate should make requests.
 The access token will automatically be stored in the database (`youtube_auth` table) against the channel ID.
-Note that any changes will only come into effect when refreshing authentication via the Studio debug card, or calling the [`POST /chatmate/masterchat/authentication` endpoint](#post-masterchatauthentication).

 If the Server receives a "Rate limit exceeded" error when fetching video metadata, then Youtube has flagged us as a bot.
 You will need to manually log into the YouTube account again, prove you are not a bot, and then refresh the authentication token using the above command.